Pancake Day or Shrove Tuesday

 |Be-Ro Light Plain Flour||70.1g||10.4g||1.3g|

 |Homepride Plain white||70.8g||9.73g||0.9g|

 Gluten free flours

-Gluten free flours have high amounts of carbohydrates and so should only be used for other dietary requirements.
-Choosing a gluten free flour or product will not help your blood sugar levels.
+Some ladies pick up gluten-free flours and products, thinking they will be better for blood sugar levels.
+Gluten free flours have high amounts of carbohydrates and so should only be used for other dietary requirements, not control of blood sugar levels.
+Choosing a gluten-free flour or product will not help your blood sugar levels at all.

 Failing that, try one of the alternative pancake recipes below which do not use wheat flour at all!